-Our approach to understanding the molecular basis for neurotransmitter release consists of a combination of structural and biophysical studies of in vitro systems.
-Structural information about complexes between the individual molecular components is primarily obtained by x-ray crystallography and single-molecule FRET (fluorescence resonance energy transfer) measurements; information about membrane morphology is obtained by cryo-electron microscopy.
+Our approach to understanding the molecular basis for neurotransmitter release consists of a combination of structural and biophysical studies of the synaptic vesicle fusion machinery.
+Structural information about complexes between the individual molecular components is primarily obtained by x-ray crystallography and electron cryo-microscopy.
 This hybrid approach provides the framework for investigations targeted at the functional and dynamic aspects of the system, using single-molecule and single-particle fluorescence microscopy techniques.

-We have achieved the long-standing goal to establish an in vitro single vesicle-vesicle system with reconstituted synaptic proteins that produces a rapid burst of content release upon injection of Ca2+.
+We have achieved the long-standing goal to establish an in vitro system with reconstituted synaptic proteins that produces a rapid burst of content release upon injection of Ca2+.
 Donor vesicles mimic synaptic vesicles, and acceptor vesicles mimic the plasma membrane in the active zone.
 Observations are made on individual vesicles.
 Prior to Ca2+ injection, the system is in a state of single interacting pairs of donor and acceptor vesicles, and fusion events are rare.
 Our system differentiates between membrane docking, membrane lipid exchange, and complete fusion (i.e., pore formation) upon Ca2+ injection, the latter mimicking quantized neurotransmitter release upon exocytosis of synaptic vesicles.
-Initially, we included neuronal SNARE, synaptotagmin 1, and complexin, and we are currently investigating the function of other proteins with our system, including Munc18 and NSF/SNAP.
-We have also begun to use our system to investigate the effect of α-synuclein, a factor that is implicated in Parkinson's disease.
+Initially, we included neuronal SNARE, synaptotagmin-1, and complexin, and we are currently investigating the function of other proteins with our system, including Munc18, Munc13, and NSF/SNAP.
+We have also used our system to investigate the effect of α-synuclein, a factor that is implicated in Parkinson's disease.

-With our single vesicle-vesicle system we discovered the temporal sequence of membrane states for fusion on a 100-millisecond timescale upon Ca2+ injection (in the 250- to 500-μM range) with reconstituted SNARE and synaptotagmin-1 proteoliposomes.
-In addition, we imaged detailed membrane morphologies with cryo-electron microscopy before and after Ca2+ injection.
+With our single vesicle-vesicle system we discovered the temporal sequence of membrane states for fusion upon Ca2+ injection with reconstituted SNARE and synaptotagmin-1 proteoliposomes.
+In addition, we imaged detailed membrane morphologies with electron cryo-microscopy before and after Ca2+ injection.
 We observed a heterogeneous network of fast and slow fusion pathways.
-Remarkably, all instances of Ca2+-triggered fast fusion started from a membrane-membrane point contact and proceeded to complete fusion within less than 100 milliseconds, without discernible intermediates.
+Remarkably, all instances of Ca2+-triggered fast fusion started from a membrane-membrane point contact and proceeded to complete fusion, within less than 100 milliseconds, without discernible intermediates.
 In contrast, pathways that involved a stable hemifusion diaphragm only resulted in fusion after seconds, if any.
 When complexin was included in our system, the network of Ca2+-triggered fusion pathways was shifted toward the fast pathway, effectively synchronizing fusion, especially at lower Ca2+ concentration.
 Synaptic proteins may have evolved to select this fast, immediate pathway out of a heterogeneous network of possible membrane fusion pathways.
 Moreover, complexin reduces spontaneous fusion in our system, and our assay qualitatively reproduces the effects of key mutations on both spontaneous release and evoked release that have been observed in cortical neuronal cultures, lending credence to this approach to the investigation of mechanistic questions.
 We also found that complexin utilizes distinct mechanisms for synchronization of Ca2+-triggered fusion and inhibition of spontaneous fusion.

 A Structural Model of the Prefusion State

-Based on the available data from our laboratory and others, we proposed a model (Figure 1) for Ca2+-triggered vesicle fusion that begins with a SNARE/synaptotagmin-induced point contact between membranes, without initial hemifusion.
-The Ca2+-binding loops of synaptotagmin are close to, but yet not penetrating, the membrane.
+Based on the available data from our laboratory and others, we proposed a model (Figure 1) for Ca2+-triggered vesicle fusion that begins with a SNARE/synaptotagmin-1–induced point contact between membranes, without initial hemifusion.
+The Ca2+-binding loops of synaptotagmin-1 are close to, but yet not penetrating, the membrane.
 Upon Ca2+ influx, their Ca2+-binding loops insert into the membrane.
 Simultaneously, the interaction between synaptotagmin-1 and the SNARE complex may lead to full zippering of the SNARE complex or exert a force on the transmembrane domains.
-In concert, the interaction of the synaptotagmin Ca2+-binding loops with the membrane perturbs membrane regions near the point contact.
+In concert, the interaction of the synaptotagmin-1 Ca2+-binding loops with the membrane perturbs membrane regions near the point contact.
 Together these processes set the stage for fast fusion in the millisecond timescale.
-We are currently investigating how other synaptic proteins, including complexin-1, might interact with this synaptotagmin-SNARE prefusion complex.
+We are currently investigating how other synaptic proteins, including complexin-1, might interact with the complex between synaptotagmin-1 and the SNARE complex.

 Effect of α-Synuclein, a Protein Implicated in Parkinson's Disease